clearmatics/mobius/README.md

     # in separate window or tab
     yarn test

+This will compile the contract, deploy to the testrpc instance and run the tests.

 #### Create new test data

 The [orbital][6] tool is needed to generate the signatures and random keys for the tests